Game Boy Architecture

 Sprites are tiles that can move independently around the screen.
 They can also overlap each other and appear behind the background, the viewable graphic will be decided based on a priority attribute.

-They also have an extra colour available: Transparent.
-So, they can only display three different greys instead of four.
-Luckily, this layer allows defining two colour palettes to make use of every colour.
+This layer also has an extra colour available/required: Transparent.
+Initially, this means they can only display three different greys instead of four.
+Luckily, this layer in particular is provided with two dedicated palettes to choose from.

-The Object Attribute Memory or ‘OAM’ is a map stored inside the PPU which specifies the tiles that will be used as sprites.
-Games fill this region by calling the DMA unit found inside the chip, the DMA fetches data from main RAM or game ROM to OAM.
+The Object Attribute Memory or ‘OAM’ is a map stored inside the PPU that specifies the tiles that will be used as sprites.
+Instead of using a tile map, sprites are defined in OAM.
+Games typically fill this region by calling the OAM DMA unit found inside the chip, the DMA fetches data from main RAM or game ROM and sends it to OAM.
+Now, whilst DMA is at work, the CPU can’t access external memory (hence the importance of using HRAM during that period).

-Apart from the tile index, each entry contains the following attributes: X-Y position, colour palette, priority and flip flags (allowing to rotate the tile vertically and horizontally).
+Apart from the tile index, each entry contains the following attributes: X-Y position, chosen palette, priority and flip flags (allowing to rotate the tile vertically and horizontally).

 The PPU is limited to rendering up to ten sprites per scan-line and up to 40 per frame, overflowing this will result in sprites not being drawn.